 Lingering Post-Viral Causes

 Some patients catch a virus and experience the classic symptoms of gastroparesis.
-Unfortunately, the nausea, vomiting, and early satiety don’t go away after the virus is gone.
+Unfortunately, nausea, vomiting, and early satiety don’t go away after the virus is gone.
 Usually, this type of gastroparesis resolves within a year.
-On the other hand, a minority of patients who are afflicted with specific viruses such as cytomegalovirus, Epstein-Barr virus, or varicella, may develop a form of autonomic neuropathy which can include or lead to gastroparesis.
+On the other hand, a minority of patients afflicted with specific viruses such as cytomegalovirus, Epstein-Barr virus, or varicella may develop a form of autonomic neuropathy that can include or lead gastroparesis.

 2. Connective Tissue or Neural Control Diseases

-Gastroparesis may trouble patients who have connective tissue diseases such as multiple sclerosis or muscular dystrophy, and scleroderma.
+Gastroparesis may trouble patients with connective tissue diseases such as multiple sclerosis, muscular dystrophy, and scleroderma.
 Those with Parkinson’s, amyloidosis, and paraneoplastic diseases are also at risk.

 3. Side-effects from Medication or Treatment

-Possible side effect of certain prescription medicines include slower intestinal motility.
+A possible side effect of certain prescription medicines is slower intestinal motility.
 This makes the medication-caused gastroparesis difficult to treat.
 This is since some painkillers and antidepressants used to help ease the symptoms may be the very drugs that are aggravating the condition.
 Medications associated with impaired gastric emptying include narcotics, tricyclic antidepressants, calcium channel anti-blockers, clonidine, dopamine agonists, lithium, nicotine, and progesterone.